cran/MixviR/README.md

 ## Installation

-MixviR is currently available at https://github.com/mikesovic/MixviR and can be installed with... devtools::install_github("mikesovic/MixviR/MixviR_X.Y.Z"), after replacing X.Y.Z with the current version.
+MixviR is available in R from CRAN with... install.packages("MixviR")

-It has also recently been submitted to CRAN, and once available there, it will be able to be installed with... install.packages("MixviR")
+It can also be optionally downloaded and installed from github (https://github.com/mikesovic/MixviR) with... devtools::install_github("mikesovic/MixviR/MixviR_X.Y.Z"), after replacing X.Y.Z with the current version.

 ## Usage